wp-plugins/easy-adsense-lite/readme.txt

 = Can I go back to the previous version of the plugin?
 I don't like the modern bootstrap/AJAX interface. =

-You can download the [previous version](https://downloads.wordpress.org/plugin/easy-adsense-lite.7.60.zip "Last version before the fancy AJAX interface") and install it.
-First deactivate and delete the latest version of the plugin, and then follow upload method under the *Installation* section of this document.
-The new version uses an completely different options model, and your old options are left intact in your database.
+You can download the [previous version](https://downloads.wordpress.org/plugin/easy-adsense-lite.7.61.zip "Last version before the fancy AJAX interface") and install it.
+First deactivate and delete the latest version of the plugin, and then follow the *Uploading* method under the *Installation* section of this document.
+The new version uses an completely different options model, and your old options are left intact in your database, so that you can go back anytime.

 == Translations ==